-- 2.19 The capital strategy gives a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of local public services along with an overview of how associated risk is managed and the implications for future financial sustainability. - 2.20 The strategy forms part of the Council's integrated revenue, capital and balance sheet planning and requires annual approval by full Council.
-It sets out the long term context in which capital expenditure and investment decisions are made, and considers risk, reward and impact on the achievement of the Council's priority outcomes identified within the strategic plan.
+- 2.21 The capital strategy gives a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of local public services along with an overview of how associated risk is managed and the implications for future financial sustainability. - 2.22 The strategy forms part of the Council's integrated revenue, capital and balance sheet planning and requires annual approval by full Council.
+It sets out the long term context in which capital expenditure and investment decisions are made, and considers risk, reward and impact on the achievement of the Council's priority outcomes identified within the strategic plan. - 2.23 The strategy for 2021/22 is an update with the latest capital proposal plans for the Council subject to review.